UKPLab/CARE/docs/source/for_developers/backend/rpcs/moodle.rst

   Instructions on how to do this can be found in the `Moodle documentation: <https://docs.moodle.org/404/en/Using_web_services>`_

-  \nKeep in mind that every api function needs to be activated separately.
+  Keep in mind that every api function needs to be activated separately.
 The function you need to enable in moodle are:

   1. **core_enrol_get_enrolled_users**
   2. **mod_assign_save_grade**